KidCrippler/singwithalon/platform/SPEC.md

   - Entire layout flips for RTL songs

 ### 4.3 Playing Now View
-- **Purpose**: Live, synchronized song display for everyone
+- **Purpose**: Live, synchronized song display for everyone in the room
+- **Room-Scoped**: Shows the current song for the specific room being viewed
 - **Behavior**:
-  - WebSocket-connected to server
+  - WebSocket-connected to server, joined to room's broadcast channel
-  - When admin changes song, all connected viewers see new song
+  - When room owner changes song, all connected viewers in that room see new song
-  - When admin advances verse, all viewers in verse-mode see update
+  - When room owner advances verse, all viewers in that room in verse-mode see update
   - 500ms latency tolerance is acceptable
+  - Updates from other rooms are isolated and don't affect this view
 - **Initial State** (no song playing):
   - Display custom splash screen with logo + QR code (admin-provided image asset)
 - **Viewer Controls** (visible to all):